-Even hotel Wi-Fi can be as lacking in security.
+Even hotel WiFi can be just as lacking in security.
 If the only password you enter is in your browser then it’s still an open network and very vulnerable.
-Even if you have to enter a password into your Wi-Fi connection settings, your encrypted connection is shared with other guests, who could easily gain access to your data.
+Even if you have to enter a password into your WiFi connection settings, your encrypted connection is shared with other guests, who could easily gain access to your data.

 - Online banking